 3. “Select the desired columns for parsing later.”

 By this step, Flow will have the data from the stored procedure in an array formatted in JSON.
-The purpose of this step is to identify which columns you want, and to rename them temporarily so that we can Split() them more easily in PowerApps later.
+The purpose of this step is to limit the columns returned to those that are not complex to work within the limits of the formula generating app.

 Insert a step and search for “Data Operations – Select.”

 Click into the From field and use the dynamic content box to choose the results of the “Execute stored procedure” step.

 There are two columns in the section for Map (‘map’ as in how do you want to map your columns): “Enter key” on the left and “Enter value” on the right.

 Click into each row in the “Enter value” column and use the dynamic content box to choose the columns you want from your stored procedure.

 In the corresponding “Enter key” column, type in a column name for each column.

 4. “Join the array into a single text string with a strategic delimiter.”

 The Select step has reduced the stored procedure to a few select columns, but the data is still a table.
 In order to turn the table into a text string to be returned to PowerApps, we need to join each row and its column data side by side.